Kerala Cafe: Bridge (Eighth segment)

-Bridge illustrates the very obvious symbols of loss, misery and desolation.
+Bridge illustrates the obvious symbols of loss, misery and desolation.

-The film talks about two parallel tracks, the first one involving a young boy and his pet kitten.
+The film talks about two parallel tracks, the first one involving a boy and his pet kitten.
 The father discards the pet kitten to discipline the child, but the child falls ill, and the father then sets out to find the kitten to calm his son, but to no avail.

-The other story has a son (Salim Kumar), who lives in poor surroundings, deciding to leave his ailing mother (Kozhikkode Shantha Devi) in the street.
+The other story has a son, who lives in poor surroundings, deciding to leave his ailing mother in the street.

-In the end, it is shown that the old lady and the kitten have found each other, and both are sitting on the verandah of Kerala cafe.
+In the end, it is shown that the old lady and the kitten have found each other, and both are sitting on the verandah of Kerala Cafe.

 Makal (Ninth segment)

-Makal is about the flesh trade which is happening under the guise of adoption.

-Sona Nair and Sreenath have done the main roles.
+Makal explores the theme of child exploitation.
+The story follows a girl who is taken from her village by a couple under the guise of adoption.
+While it initially appears to be a generous act, the narrative gradually reveals a darker motive, exposing issues related to child-trafficking.

 Puram Kazhchakal (Tenth segment)

-Puram Kazhchakal portrays a nameless man (Mammootty) aboard a bus trudging along a hill terrain.
+Puram Kazhchakal portrays a nameless man aboard a bus trudging along a hill terrain.

-His anger and impatience at the slow moving vehicle is being amusedly watched by a fellow passenger (Sreenivasan) who gulps down his own memories.
+His anger and impatience at the slow moving vehicle is being amusedly watched by a fellow passenger who gulps down his own memories.